update WordPress automatically

 How to update WordPress automatically with a free plugin

-To update your WordPress site automatically, you can use Easy Updates Manager.
-Recently acquired by UpdraftPlus, this free plugin lets you configure all the updates on your site, including:
+Easy Updates Manager is a free plugin that lets you configure all the updates on your site, including:

 • WordPress core updates